tnorth/doc_manager/README.md

 * Add tags.
 Automatically suggest tags.
 * A GUI

+## Proposed workflow

+* Images are scanned in batch with an Automatic Document feeder (ADF).
+Contrary to programs such as Paperworks, the focus is not on the scanning, which is considered a solved problem, but the organization of documents.
+* Scanned images are always deposited in a folder, for instance doc_dump/
+* Existing stored documents are placed in a directory structure that the user can browse with his file explorer, with (sub-)directory names that make sense.
+* This program starts a GUI.
+Documents in doc_dump/ are shown.
+Their names are computer-generated and depend on the scanning software.
+* A document is shown to the user.
+Its text is extracted by tesseract.
+* Based on the existing database of documents, a location in the hierarchy is suggested via a Bayesian classifier.
+* Also, labels are suggested, based on the content of the document and labels of nearby documents.
+* A name must be picked.
+Suggestions can be made.
+* Destination folder and names are selectable and the file is mode there.

+### Second part: presenting documents
+* IN another tab, a document hierarchy, following the filesystem, is shown.
+* Documents can be searched (containing text), or by label
+* Actual PDF is shown in a TAB.
+Ideally, search is highlighted

 ## Backend

 * Use tesseract to extract text and create PDFs.